Do you want your ad here?

 • Up calls or Callbacks from C code to Java code

-Where do I get Project Panama? (jextract Tool)
+Where do I get the jextract tool?

-As we explore further, we will learn that the jextract tool is responsible for generating Java (code) bindings derived from C header files and their associated native library files.
+As we explore further, we will learn that the jextract tool is responsible for generating Java (code) bindings derived from C header files (.h) and their associated native library files.
 Library files with the extension .dll, .so and .dylib are used on the Windows, Linux, and MacOS operating systems respectively.

 Getting Started